Do you operate an LLC and need to purchase health insurance for you and your team?

 The Affordable Care Act was designed to give Americans access to health insurance that is affordable and comprehensive.
 This includes giving access to self-employed individuals, freelancers, contractors, and owners of small businesses.

-The first thing you’ll want to determine as a self-employed individual is whether you qualify for a Special Enrollment Period or if you need to wait for open enrollment to qualify for health insurance.
-You’ll be eligible for a Special Enrollment Period if you lose your health insurance or have an eligible change in life, such as gaining a new dependent or moving to a new state.
+The first thing you’ll want to determine as a self-employed individual is whether you qualify to sign up for an Obamacare Health Insurance Plan during a Special Enrollment Period or if you need to wait for open enrollment to qualify for health insurance.
+You’ll be eligible for a Special Enrollment Period if you lose your health insurance or have an eligible change in your life, such as gaining a new dependent or moving to a new state.
+There are many other qualifying life events that you need to be aware of as well, which are discussed on this and other blogs on this site.
+They are spelled out in the Patient Protection and Affordable Care Act, which was signed into law on March 23, 2010.

-Open enrollment for 2021 is from November 1, 2020, to December 15, 2020.
+Open enrollment for 2023 is from November 1, 2022, to December 15, 2022.
 In some cases, you may only qualify to purchase health insurance if you apply and choose a plan during the open enrollment period.
-A Fiorella Insurance broker or agent can help you determine whether you can apply for coverage now or if you need to wait for open enrollment.
+A licensed Fiorella Insurance broker or agent can help you determine whether you can apply for coverage now or if you need to wait for open enrollment.

 Choosing Healthcare for Small Businesses and Self-Employed Individuals